 This is the first time that scientists have been able to make structures on this scale that curve in any fashion, as opposed to being straight or flat.
 Since the Mirkin group can also control the size and curvature of their structures very accurately, the technology could eventually lead to important applications in nanoscale electronics and drug-delivery systems.
 Mirkin and his colleagues were supported in part by the National Science Foundation (NSF), and published their discovery in the 16 January 2004 issue of the journal Science.
 A press release detailing their work is available from Northwestern here.
 (Date of Image: acceptance to be published Dec.
 9, 2003) Credit: Chad Mirkin, Northwestern University

-Technorati Tags: or and and or and or Presidential Podcast 11/03/07 and Veterans Day Honoring All Who Served and Novel gate dielectric materials: perfection is not enough
+Technorati Tags: Nano or Nanotechnology and Nanotech and Purdue University or Gold nanorods and cell death or Presidential Podcast 11/03/07 and Veterans Day Honoring All Who Served and Novel gate dielectric materials: perfection is not enough

 No comments: